valimaggi/eventvote/README.md

 App for event scheduling with voting.
 So far there is only the backend REST API.

 #### What's next/missing? (in no order)
+* Better data validation for the request body objects (at least for dates)
 * Data validation (schemas) for the response body objects
 * More comprehensive API tests
-* SQL database support in addition to MongoDB
+* Validation for app-specific environment variables
+* Support for another ODM than Mongoose, one which does not use promises
 * Frontend
-* Authentication
+* Authentication (JWT)
 * Deploy to Heroku or whatever

 #### Project structure

 Guideline is "by feature" so there are no folders for routes, models etc. separately.
 All these modules are under each feature.
-In the current scope, it's pretty useless, because there's only one feature, but this is also intended to be a base project structure for me.
+In the current scope, it's pretty useless, because there's only one feature, but this is also intended to be a base project structure for larger projects for me.

 ## Install